sheilbronn/Gargoyle-for-TL-WR710N/README.md

 (as of 2022Jun01)

 * TLDR: How to build a [Gargoyle](https://gargoyle-router.com/) 1.13 image for the cordless [TP-Link travel routers TL-WR710N V1 and v2.1](https://openwrt.org/toh/tp-link/tl-wr710n) on _Debian 11_ #bullseye on _Windows Subsystem for Linux_ (#WSL #21H2).
-(Instructions for building for the [TL-WR810N V1 and v2](https://openwrt.org/toh/tp-link/tl-wr810n) are given, too, but haven't tried running the image, yet))
+(Instructions for building for the [TL-WR810N V1 and v2](https://openwrt.org/toh/tp-link/tl-wr810n) are given, too, but haven't tried running the resulting image yet))
-* Some links:
+* Some links to start:
 a) Here's the [Gargoyle forum post about the TP-Link TL-WR710N](https://www.gargoyle-router.com/phpbb/viewtopic.php?f=13&t=14062) that lead to this description.
 b) Many thanks to Lantis and ispyisail for all their help and engagement!
 c) Start with reading the [Gargoyle Developer Documentation](https://www.gargoyle-router.com/wiki/doku.php?id=developer_documentation) > "Building from source".
 d) Plus the forum post [How-To Quick Build](https://www.gargoyle-router.com/phpbb/viewtopic.php?f=14&t=11883):
 From later posts further down it seems that adding the repositories _universe_ and _multiverse_ is not necessary anymore.
-* BTW: I used Debian 11 since that is recommended by the [OpenWrt build guide for WSL](<https://openwrt.org/docs/guide-developer/toolchain/wsl>) but it seems to run fine to try Ubuntu 20.04 LTS on WSL (or a 22.04), too.
+* BTW: I've been using Debian 11 since that is recommended by the [OpenWrt build guide for WSL](<https://openwrt.org/docs/guide-developer/toolchain/wsl>) but it seems to run fine to try Ubuntu _20.04_ LTS on WSL, too.
+But, I haven't had success with Ubuntu _22.04_ yet.
 * Install [Debian 11 "Bullseye"](https://www.microsoft.com/en-gb/p/debian/9msvkqc78pk6) (as of 24Apr2022) from the Microsoft store on your Windows Subsystem for Linux.
-* When being asked for the normal used during the installation create one, e.g. called "pi", and then after logging in run:
+* When being asked for the normal used during the installation create one, e.g. called "pi", and then after logging in as this user run:
         `sudo apt update && sudo apt upgrade`
 * Then follow the section "Debian/Ubuntu" in the  [OpenWRT developer guide](<https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem>) for a 64bit system:
         `sudo apt install build-essential gawk gcc-multilib flex git gettext libncurses5-dev libssl-dev python3-distutils zlib1g-dev lib32gcc1 libc6-dev-i386 subversion flex uglifyjs git-core gcc-multilib p7zip p7zip-full msmtp libssl-dev texinfo`